 The Company grants stock option awards to employees and nonemployees with varying vesting terms under the Xenetic Biosciences, Inc. Equity Incentive Plan ("Stock Plan").
 The Company measures the fair value of stock option awards using the Black-Scholes option pricing model, which uses the assumptions noted in the tables below, including the risk-free interest rate, expected term, share price volatility, dividend yield and forfeiture rate.
 The risk-free interest rate is based upon the U.S. Treasury yield curve in effect at the time of grant, with a term that approximates the expected life of the option.
 For employee stock options issued in 2015 and 2014 that qualify as "plain vanilla" stock options in accordance with Staff Accounting Bulletin No. 110 ("SAB 110"), the expected term is based on the simplified method, as defined by SAB 110.
 The Company has a limited history of stock option exercises, which does not provide a reasonable basis for the Company to estimate the expected term of employee stock options.
 For all other employee stock options, the Company estimates the expected life using judgment based on the anticipated research and development milestones of the Company's clinical projects and behavior of the Company's employees.
 The expected life of nonemployee options is the contractual life of the option.
 The Company determines the expected volatility based on a blended volatility rate of its own historical volatility with that of comparable publicly traded companies with product candidates in similar therapeutic areas and stages of nonclinical and clinical development to the Company's product candidates.
-The Company has applied an expected dividend yield of 0% as the Company has not historically experienced forfeitures.
+The Company has applied an expected life of the option.
+Further, the Company has not historically declared a dividend and does not anticipate declaring a dividend during the expected life of the options.
+Further, the Company has applied a forfeiture rate of 0% as the Company has not historically experienced forfeitures.